June 19, 2015

 8.0 How We Share Information We Collect

 In addition to ORCID’s commitment to giving Record holders control over their ORCID Records, ORCID seeks to support open access to information for the research community.
 ORCID shares with the public free of charge any data marked as Public through the Registry for viewing and use.

-Your designated Account Delegates have access to all of your Record information (other than user name and password) including data marked as Limited Access and Private.
-Your designated Trusted Parties are able to view your Public data and the Limited Access data you have approved sharing.
+Your designated Trusted Individuals have access to all of your Record information (other than your password) including data marked as Limited Access and Private.
+Your designated Trusted Organizations are able to view your Public data and the Limited Access data you have approved sharing.